-The Victim & Witness Services Coordinator has since begun a Drug Endangered Children Task Force which, in 2013, held 4 regular meetings and a number of trainings on Drug Endangered Children and child protection protocols.
+The Victim & Witness Services Coordinator has since begun a Drug Endangered Children Task Force which, in 2014, held 4 regular meetings and a number of trainings on Drug Endangered Children and child protection protocols.
 These events reached members of various disciplines including first responders, child protective services workers and many more.
 In addition, the statewide DEC Conference participants included several local and national trainers.
 The Meth epidemic certainly helped to launch the drug endangered children movement but other drugs have devastating effects on children.
-Alcohol, cocaine, heroin, marijuana, and prescription drug abuse all effect the parent or guardians ability to care for their children.
+Alcohol, cocaine, heroin, marijuana, and prescription drug abuse all effect the parent or quardians ability to care for their children.
 Date rape drugs and inhalants affect older children who have access to these drugs.

-Additionally 2013was the fourth year the Institute, and more particularly the Victim/ Witness Services Coordinator, managed the Children's Justice Task Force.
-It began in July and started off with preparations for the annual Statewide Conference.
+Additionally 2014 the Institute, and more particularly the Victim/ Witness Services Coordinator, managed the Children's Justice Task Force.
+It's training cycle began in July and started off with preparations for the annual Statewide Conference.
 The conference was held in November with first responders and child safety and health professionals in attendance.
-Including both annual conferences over 637 Law Enforcement Officers, Prosecutors, Victim Advocates, and other first responders and court personnel were trained under this grant.
+Both annual conferences reach Law Enforcement Officers, Prosecutors, Victim Advocates, and other first responders and court personnel.